Clause 3: Authorised court and tribunal staff: legal advice and judicial functions

 Since the changes—I shall use the word advisedly—in 2003, 2004 and 2005, the Lord Chancellor has ceased to be head of the judiciary.
 He no longer has any of the functions that former Lord Chancellors used to have.
 All those responsibilities are vested in the current Lord Chief Justice and, in relation to tribunals, the Senior President of Tribunals.
 Suddenly, there is a clear danger that, by exercising the powers given in Clause 3(3), the Lord Chancellor may seek at some stage in the future to transfer back to the Lord Chancellor powers that have been vested in the Lord Chief Justice.

 My Lords, we are dealing here with a very sensitive subject: that of authorising court and tribunal staff to exercise judicial functions.
 The noble Lord, Lord Marks, emphasised that the question may well be the scope of the Clause 3(2) power to make consequential provision.
-I am still puzzled as to why the Minister says that it is a power only to amend subordinate legislation, because it is not what it says.
+I am still puzzled as to why the Minister says that it is a power only to amend subordinate legislation, because that is not what it says.
 It states:

 “The Secretary of State or Lord Chancellor may, by regulations made by statutory instrument, make consequential … provision”—